-When a registered sex offender is denied admission to, or is administratively withdrawn from classes, he/she will receive written notice from the Liaison/Chair of the Safety and Security Committee of his/her denial of admission or administrative withdrawal from classes.
+When a registered sex offender is denied admission to, or is administratively withdrawn from classes, he/she will receive written notice from the Behavioral Intervention Team of his/her denial of admission or administrative withdrawal from classes.
 After receiving the notification, he/she may invoke the following appeal process:

-- 1. Within seven (7) calendar days, write a letter of appeal to the Liaison/Chair of the Safety and Security Committee in which he/she provides the following information: - Disclosure of the nature of the offense to which he/she pled guilty or was convicted; - Justification for consideration of admission/reinstatement; - Statement acknowledging his/her understanding that his/her identity and status as a registered sex offender will be publicized by the College. - 2.
-The Safety and Security Committee will review the information submitted and make a decision within ten (10) calendar days of receiving the letter of appeal. - Notification of the decision of the committee will be sent by letter from the Liaison/Chair of the Safety and Security Committee. - The decision of the committee shall be final.
+- 1. Within seven (7) calendar days, write a letter of appeal to the Chief of Police / BIT in which he/she provides the following information: - Disclosure of the nature of the offense to which he/she pled guilty or was convicted; - Justification for consideration of admission/reinstatement; - Statement acknowledging his/her understanding that his/her identity and status as a registered sex offender will be publicized by the College. - 2.
+The Behavioral Intervention Team will review the information submitted and make a decision within ten (10) calendar days of receiving the letter of appeal. - 3.
+Notification of the decision will be sent by letter from the Behavioral Intervention Team. - 4.
+The decision of the team shall be final.